Grand Hotel Plovdiv

 The Grand Hotel Plovdiv (Гранд Хотел Пловдив), is a 4-star hotel in Plovdiv, Bulgaria.

 Description

+The hotel opened in 1977 as Novotel Plovdiv, operated under the French Novotel brand before later passing into Bulgarian state ownership; it retained the Novotel name until 2016, when it left Accor and was renamed Grand Hotel Plovdiv.

 It is located in the city's northern district, to the north of the Maritsa River, and in the vicinity of the International Fair Plovdiv.

 The hotel has 300 rooms and 8 luxury flats.
 It also features 5 conference halls, a 150-seat restaurant, and a business center.
 The guests can relax and have a quick meeting at the hotel's Cafe 'Vienna'.

 Additionally, the hotel offers a fitness and spa center with an indoor swimming pool, sauna, steam bath, and Jacuzzi.